-Students, working in small groups are required to source and analyse potential property development sites, carry out high level feasibilities, choose an optimal business case, develop multiple design / development options for one site, carry out detailed site, market and marketability analyses, statutory planning, financial feasibility and risk analysis to determine whether a project should proceed beyond feasibility stage.
+Students in the Property capstone work in small groups where they are required to source and analyse potential property development sites, carry out high level feasibilities, choose an optimal business case, and develop multiple design / development options for a site.
+Detailed site, market and marketability analyses are also carried out, and statutory planning, financial feasibility and risk analysis are used to determine whether a project should proceed beyond feasibility stage.

 Intended learning outcomes

 On successful completion of this subject, students should be able to:

 - Demonstrate their understanding of the design process and the role that property experts play in leadership and management of transdisciplinary project design and development;

 - Demonstrate their emerging analytical, creative, flexible and multi-disciplined approach to the development of business cases for the design conceptualisation and feasibility of development opportunities;

 - Demonstrate their understanding for the need to develop a strategic business plan that will determine an entity’s course of action;